U.S. ambassador to meet India's Modi, ending isolation

 VISA ANGER

-A senior official at the Gujarat state government's office in Delhi, which handles requests for official meetings between Modi and foreign diplomats, said the U.S. Embassy had been seeking a meeting for the past two months.
+A senior official at the Gujarat state government's office in Delhi, which handles requests for official meetings between Modi and foreign diplomats, said the U.S. embassy had been seeking a meeting for the last two months.

-The meeting had not been possible until this week because of Modi's hectic campaigning schedule plus the dispute over the diplomat, which flared up in December and caused a public outcry in India against Washington, the official said.
+The meeting had not been possible until this week due to Modi's hectic campaigning schedule plus the row over the diplomat, which flared up in December and caused a public outcry in India against Washington, the official said.

 The Hindustan Times newspaper cited a BJP leader as saying the talks would focus on bilateral ties and not Modi's U.S. visa, which is a sensitive subject among his supporters.